kks110/powershell-ping-check-with-time-stamp/README.md

 This will ping a specified ip until asked to stop and will save the file to the computer.
 Every 100 pings it will insert a time stamp in to the file.

 ## timestamp-ping-limited.ps1
-This will ping a specified ip 10 times for as many times as you tell it to, between each set of 10, it will add a time stamp.
+This will ping a specified ip 10 times for as many times as you tell it to.
+Between each set of 10, it will add a time stamp.

 ## Info for both files:
 * By default it will create a file on the root of C so will need to be run as an Admin.